laststonedjs/arctic_foxes_react_native/README.md

 For fonts used this great Inter typeface open source font family!
 [ https://rsms.me/inter/ ]

+/**
+* Note
+*/
+When scanning the QR code with the <i>Expo-Go</i> application, your mobile phone must be on the same Wi-Fi network as the PC.

 Enjoy and give me a star if you like it! 🔥🔥